dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 ![Twitter NYC Percentage](/public/images/twitterbeatdastreet/TwitterNycMediaSplit.jpg)

-Damn bruv.
 Peaked at 92%!
 So here's where I give you the disclaimer about which tweets I'm analyzing.
 **This is only applicable to geotagged tweets with media.** After all, if it's not geotagged I can't tell if it's coming out of NYC.

 Still.
 Let's take a look at some other cities: